samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ## What is *Explainable Machine Learning*?

 Machine learning models generally learn from large sets of data - learning patterns between aspects of the data and some outcome of interest.
-In this case the data contains a range of *features* about the patient, such as their age, sex, a breakdown of their stroke symptoms, etc. The machine learning model learns the relationship between those features and whether the patient receives thrombolysis or not.
+In this case the data contains a range of *features* about the patient, such as their age, sex, a breakdown of their stroke symptoms, etc. The machine learning model learns the relationship between those features and whether the patient received thrombolysis or not.

 <img src="./images/ml_model_high_level.png" width="600">